-- In the Green Lantern/Supergirl crossover Red Daughter of Krypton Supergirl jumped into Hyperspace to go from planet Mongo to Earth.
+- In Red Daughter of Krypton Supergirl jumps into Hyperspace to go from planet Mogo to Earth.

 - The Next Frontier has some fun with this one.
 Despite explicitly using an Alcubierre Drive, which in some ways could be described as a Defictionalisation of a Star Trek warp drive, the narrative pointedly uses "hyperspace" instead of subspace.
 Quoth a plaintive footnote: